 Fremantle: St Teresa’s Library ND17/106.
 Please confirm your place by clicking the Register button below.

-Broome and Sydney via BlackBoard Collaborate Ultra.
-To have the Collaborate link sent to you, please contact email@example.com using your Notre Dame email address to have the link sent to you at least 1 hour before the session starts.
+Broome & Sydney: streamed via Collaborate Ultra.
+Please contact Jackie Stevens email@example.com to have the guest link sent to you at least 1 hour prior to the start of the session.

 Researcher Development classes